 Section 10(a)(1)(B) Permit 23194 (NMFS 2019) authorizes collection of hatchery origin Chinook Salmon at the Priest Rapids Volunteer Trap for broodstock and surplus operations as well as up to 1,323 natural origin Chinook broodstock from the OLAFT and by angler hook and line for the Priest Rapids hatchery program.
-A total of 1,166 natural origin broodstock were collected by hook and line during 2020.
-Broodstock was not collected at the OLAFT during 2020.
+A total of 610 natural origin broodstock were collected by hook and line during 2021.
+Broodstock was not collected at the OLAFT during 2021.
 The permit also allows for the handling of up to 15 steelhead and a take of 3 steelhead for operation of the PRH volunteer trap.
-A total of 3 steelhead, one of which was not adipose clipped, were encountered at the PRH volunteer trap with no incidental mortality reported.
+A total of 3 steelhead, all of which were adipose clipped, were encountered at the PRH volunteer trap with no incidental mortality reported.
 No steelhead mortalities were associated with broodstock collection in the ABC fishery (Table 61).

-Table 61 Recoveries and disposition of steelhead at the Priest Rapids Hatchery volunteer trap, Return Year 2020.
+Table 61Recoveries and disposition of steelhead at the Priest Rapids Hatchery volunteer trap, Return Year 2021.

 No Mark Ad Only Ad-RV Total

-Males 1 1 0 2
+Released Males 0 0 1 1

-Released Females 0 1 0 1
+Females 0 0 2 2

-Sub Total 1 2 0 3
+Sub Total 0 0 3 3

 Males 0 0 0 0

 Killed Females 0 0 0 0

 Sub Total 0 0 0 0

-Total 1 2 0 3
+Total 0 0 3 3